 The state legislature is currently considering several bills that would raise the net metering cap and allow our solar industry to keep growing.
 Of all the bills under consideration, S. 1770 / H. 2852, filed by Senator Eldridge and Representatives Calter and Mark, provides the clearest, most comprehensive framework for supporting the future growth of the clean energy industry in Massachusetts.
 But passing any of the bills would represent a step forward -- the most important thing is that we raise the cap soon!

 Please call your legislator today and ask them to support raising the net metering cap!

 2) Ask your State Senator and Representative to support legislation that would lift the net metering cap.
 Here's a basic script you can use:

-I’m a constituent of yours.
-I'm calling to urge you to raise the caps on net metering so that the solar industry can continue to provide clean energy and good jobs to Massachusetts.
-Will you support raising the net metering caps?
+I’m a constituent of yours and a member of 350 Massachusetts.
+I'm calling to urge you to support raising the cap on net metering so that the solar industry can continue to provide clean energy and good jobs to Massachusetts.

 If your legislator is already supportive of raising the net metering cap, you should thank them for their position and ask them to reach out to their colleagues on this issue.